 Public Consultation & Engagement

-Following three successful rounds of public engagement, the Integrated Mobility Plan (IMP) team has begun to prepare the draft Integrated Mobility Plan for presentation to the Transportation Standing Committee in the fall.
+Following three successful rounds of public engagement, the Integrated Mobility Plan (IMP) team presented the draft Integrated Mobility Plan to the Transportation Standing Committee in Fall 2017.

 Phase 1 Engagement Report

 Phase 2 Engagement Report